 - Closed-Cell Spray Foam

-Although applying this substance is labour-intensive, it goes swiftly and simply once you get going.
+Although applying this substance is labor-intensive, it goes swiftly and simply once you get going.
 However, having specialized safety gear like a mask and a suit would be ideal.

 - ISO Rigid Foam